metal3-io/metal3-docs/docs/user-guide/src/capm3/pivoting.md

  is up and running then the CAPI and provider components can be installed with `clusterctl` to the bootstrap cluster.

-2. Install Ironic  components namely: ironic, ironic-inspector, ironic-endpoint-keepalived, httpd and dnsmasq.
+2. Install Ironic components, namely: ironic, ironic-endpoint-keepalived, httpd and dnsmasq.

 3. Use clusterctl init to install the provider components